cleanflight/cleanflight/docs/Failsafe.md

 * Using PPM and one of the channels in the PPM stream do not have valid signals.
 * A transmitter switch that is configured to control the failsafe mode is switched ON.

-Failsafe intervention may be aborted when `failsafe_abortable` is set to 1 (default) and failsafe intervention was due to:
+Failsafe intervention will be aborted when it was due to:

 * a lost RC signal and the RC signal has recovered.
 * a transmitter failsafe switch was set to ON position and the switch is set to OFF position.